Macrocytic Anemias

 - Choose which symptom is not usually seen in megaloblastic anemia due to folate deficiency.

-- The following is the most common treatment for Pernicious Anemia:
+- The following is the most common treatment for PA:

 - Neurological symptoms can often be seen in patients with megaloblastic anemia.
 Match the symptom with its definition.